 What Are the Symptoms of Schizoaffective Disorders and Schizophrenia?

 Symptoms will vary in each individual, but common symptoms include:

-Treatment for schizoaffective disorder and schizophrenia is managed in several ways.
-Individuals respond quickly to antipsychotic drugs, with hallucinations improving within days to weeks and delusions improving within several weeks.
-For some, however, positive and negative symptoms may persist, despite proper medications.
-Learn more about our treatment methods.
+Typically, individuals with schizoaffective disorder or schizophrenia respond quickly to antipsychotic drugs, with hallucinations improving within days to weeks and delusions improving within several weeks.
+For some, however, symptoms may persist, despite proper medication.

 At Pasadena Villa, we treat individuals with schizophrenia with the most advanced and advanced evidence-based methods available, always ensuring that each client’s needs are the number one priority.
 Using individualized treatment plans, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave treatment.